SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 Depending on the type of device you want to connect, not all steps of the following process may be relevant.
 {{< /c8y-admon-info >}}

-1. Expand device registration dropdown menu by clicking **Register device** button
+1. Click **Registration** in the **Devices** menu of the navigator.
-2. Find `SINGLE REGISTRATION` section in the menu and then select **General**.
+2. In the **Device registration** page, click **Register device** at the right of the top bar and from the dropdown menu select **Single registration** > **General**.

   <img src="/images/users-guide/DeviceManagement/devmgmt-dropdown-menu.png" alt="Bulk registration" style="max-width: 100%">

-3. In the result, **REGISTER DEVICES** form will be displayed.
+The **Register devices** dialog box will be displayed.

   <img src="/images/users-guide/DeviceManagement/devmgmt-registration-general.png" alt="General device registration" style="max-width: 100%">

-4. In the **Device ID** field, enter a unique ID for the device.
+3. In the **Device ID** field, enter a unique ID for the device.
 To determine the ID, consult the device documentation.
 In case of mobile devices the ID usually is the IMEI (International Mobile Equipment Identity) often found on the back of the device.
-5. Optionally, select a group to assign your device to after registration, see also [Grouping devices](#grouping-devices).
+4. Optionally, select a group to assign your device to after registration, see also [Grouping devices](#grouping-devices).
-6. Click **Add new device** to register one more device.
+5. Click **Add new device** to register one more device.
 Again, enter the device ID and optionally select a group.
 This way, you can add multiple devices in one step.
-7. Click **Next** to register your device(s).
+6. Click **Next** to register your device(s).

 {{< c8y-admon-info >}}
 In an {{< enterprise-tenant >}}, the {{< management-tenant >}} may also directly select a tenant to which the device will be added from here.
 Note that since the {{< management-tenant >}} does not have access to the subtenant's inventory you can either register devices to a tenant OR to a group, not both.